nwdigitalradio/n7nix/email/rainloop/README.md

 * Login using Email: pi@localhost, password: user pi password

 #### Add an identity
-* Click on arrow by person's head next to pi@localhost
+* In right hand area of web page left click on arrow by person's head next to pi@localhost
 * Click on Settings
 * Using left panel click on _Accounts_
 * Under Identities, click on _Add an Identity_